 We thank Maningrida Arts and Culture and Jodie Kell for their support and assistance during our fieldwork in Maningrida in August 2017.

-The Maningrida Sign Languages project is a collaboration between the Research Unit for Indigenous Language (RUIL) at the University of Melbourne and the Centre for Australian Languages and Linguistics (CALL) at Batchelor Institute.
+The Maningrida Action Project is a collaboration between the Research Unit for Indigenous Language (RUIL) at the University of Melbourne and the Centre for Australian Languages and Linguistics (CALL) at Batchelor Institute.
 Jennifer Green’s research is funded through the Australian Research Council (DE160100873).
 CALL is funded by the Australian Government’s Indigenous Languages and Arts program (ILA).